The College defines extenuating circumstances as

 Click on the circumstances below for more information.

-An illness that prevents you from undertaking your normal daily activities – such as food poisoning or short term stomach bug, influenza, severe Covid-19 (not mild or asymptomatic cases), infections and viruses, illnesses brought on as a side effect of medication for longer term conditions.
+An illness that prevents you from undertaking your normal daily activities – such as food poisoning or short term stomach bug, influenza, Covid-19, infections and viruses, illnesses brought on as a side effect of medication for longer term conditions.

 Visits to A&E, overnight or longer stays in hospital that were not planned.